threefoldtech/info_grid/src/documentation/developers/javascript/grid3_javascript_installation.md

 We present here the general steps required to install and use the ThreeFold Grid Client.

 The [Grid Client](https://github.com/threefoldtech/tfgrid-sdk-ts/tree/development/packages/grid_client) is written using [TypeScript](https://www.typescriptlang.org/) to provide more convenience and type-checked code.
 It is used to deploy workloads like virtual machines, kubernetes clusters, quantum storage, and more.

+## Mycelium Network

+Note that you can use the [Mycelium network](../../system_administrators/mycelium/mycelium_toc.md) to connect to your deployments.
+To do so, make sure that the Mycelium network is properly set up for the deployments.
+You can consult the different examples that include the Mycelium network to understand this further.

 ## Prerequisites